ChadDelany/drought_prediction/data/README.md

-Data was retrieved from the website below on March 27th, 2022. <br>
+Data was retrieved from the website below on October 10, 2022. <br>
 GitHub and Git LFS do not allow for files over 2GBs. <br>
 Please download the data from the Kaggle website. <br>
 <br>